|Survey name||New orders in the construction industry|

 Disaggregated series are quality assured and the current price data, non-seasonally adjusted are transmitted securely to ONS for continued processing within the ONS processing systems.

 Data are collected via Barbour ABI’s in-house telephone research team.
 This team use their knowledge and expertise within the industry to query and validate data associated to individual projects.
 This validation is done mainly through relationships with the main construction industry contractors and the tracking of major tender portals (for example, the Official Journal of the European Union tenders) as well as the planning authorities and local councils.
-It should also be noted that press and media channels are monitored daily to gather information on any project announcements and close links to media services within the construction industry.
+It should also be noted that press and media channels are monitored daily to gather information on any project announcements.
+Barbour ABI also have close links to media services within the construction industry.

 The main variables supplied by Barbour ABI to ONS within the new orders dataset each quarter are: